NEWS

 For the first time in nine years, one of the biggest international fairs in the world of lighting, Euroluce, presented Tom Dixon’s new lamp collection CHOICE.

-Following last year's installation, where Dixon unveiled TWENTY at Palazzo Serbelloni, this year, the designer is back with his extraordinary new collection that reflect the theme CHOICE.
+Following last year's installation, where Dixon unveiled TWENTY at Palazzo Serbelloni, this year, the designer is back with his extraordinary new collection that reflects the theme CHOICE.

 Dixon says: "This year we want even More.
 Much, Much, More.
 More colours, design variations, and unexpected combinations from floor lamps and chandeliers, to table tops and textiles give our design aficionados a deeper, wider palette of opportunity to help build perfect interiors.